 8. Meaningful Wedding Favors

 Give your guests wedding favors that have a story behind them.
-Meaningful favors not only spread the feel good vibes at your wedding, but also give your guests plenty to talk about as they get to know each other.
+Meaningful wedding guest gifts not only spread the feel good vibes at your wedding, but also give your guests plenty to talk about as they get to know each other.
 Our customizable candles make elegant wedding favors for your guests and support women refugees creating a brighter future in the U.S. with living wages.
 You can also show your guests how much you appreciate them with other wedding favors that do good, like Truffles for a Cause and Feed Your Soul.

 Bonus!
 More Ways to Give Back After Your Wedding